 Uses the file_show() function from the fs package to open the temporarily created CSV file in Excel.

 If you wanted to use the show_in_excel_penguins() function, you would run the lines where you define the function.
+Highlight the lines where you define the function and hit command/control (Mac/Windows) and Enter at the same time and you will see the function show up in your global environment, as seen in Figure TODO.

+The function we created in the global environment

 From there on out, any time you run the code show_in_excel_penguins(), R will open up the penguins data frame in Excel.

 Adding Arguments